 - Helping plants resist disease,

-- Increasing overall fruit quality, and
+- Increasing overall fruit quality,

 - Regulating the stomata, and